bcmarketplace/module-segment-access-control/README.md

 This module solves the challenge of managing complex B2B access control scenarios where customers need access to different catalog sections based on multiple organizational roles or segments, while maintaining compatibility with Magento's existing catalog permission infrastructure.

+**Key Capabilities:**
+- Control which categories and products customers can access based on their assigned segments
+- Link organization groups directly to company roles for streamlined permission management
+- Visual category tree makes it easy to see parent-child relationships when selecting categories
+- Automatically filter search results based on customer segment permissions
+- Support multiple segments per customer with aggregated permissions

 ## What Problem Does This Module Solve?

 ### The Challenge